November 18, 2021

 In addition, consider hanging safety signage in areas where accidents are likely to occur.
 For example, place a flyer with reminders on hazardous chemicals in the storage area where you keep these chemicals or in areas where workers may be exposed.
 This serves as a constant reminder every time your employees walk by the signage.

 And if an accident does occur, the team at your local MedExpress center is here to help.
 With our workers’ compensation and injury care services, your employees get convenient access to high-quality care in an appropriate setting.
-For more information on workplace injury care, visit our Workers' Comp and Injury Care section.
+For more information, visit our workers’ comp and injury care page.